Events & Activities

 One Love Reggae Band is one of the hottest Reggae bands in the Midwest!
 A “Serious Force” to be reckoned with.
 True to the name & committed to bringing the best in Live Reggae Entertainment.
 Performing various styles of Reggae from Roots, Dub & Lovers Rock with a unique signature sound of their own.
 One Love has members hailing from the U.S. & Africa who have been performing & recording in the music industry for more than three decades.
 One Love has had the opportunity to share the stage with well known Reggae Recording Artists.
 Their debut album is soon to be released on Productive Dread Records.
 Don’t miss them at Art In The Park this year!
 One Love will be performing at the corner of Ann Arbor Trail & Forest Avenue.

-DIA - Make a paper flower!
+DIA - Make a pinwheel!

 My Adventure Theater